Kurento/kurento/source/tutorials/java/tutorial-3-one2many.rst

 This is a web application, and therefore it follows a client-server architecture.
 At the client-side, the logic is implemented in **JavaScript**.
-At the server-side we use the **Kurento Java Client** in order to reach the **Kurento Server**.
+At the server-side we use the **Kurento Java Client** in order to reach the **Kurento Media Server**.
 All in all, the high level architecture of this demo is three-tier.
 To communicate these entities two WebSockets are used.
 First, a WebSocket is created between client and server-side to implement a custom signaling protocol.
 Second, another WebSocket is used to perform the communication between the Kurento Java Client and the Kurento Media Server.